MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/end-user-update-notifications-for-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: 83ede0c2-474d-4b11-8723-1984d5279a4c
-description: "You probably don't want users in your organization to notice when security and other updates are applied to Office 365 ProPlus on their computers.
+description: "You probably don't want users in your organization to notice when security and other updates are applied to Microsoft 365 Apps on their computers.
 In most cases, they won't notice as the updates are installed automatically in the background.
 But, you should be aware that there are times when users see notifications that updates are available or need to be applied."
 ---

 # End-user update notifications for Microsoft 365 Apps